 The biography will help students as they begin to think about their own possible occupations, introducing them to careers in engineering and industrial design.
 As students read the book, they can imagine what life was like before electricity and telephones and explore how those technological advances affect them today.
 They also can formulate and compare their own scenarios for some future time—say, when they are adults.

 By duplicating some of Edison’s inventions, the students will assemble simple inventions, describing what the various parts are for, and estimating what the effect of making a change in one part of a system is likely to have on the system as a whole.

-Have your students listen to the podcast of the Interview with Thomas Edison for Kids author Laurie Carlson.
+Have your students listen to the podcast of the Interview with author Laurie Carlson.
 Then have them discuss these questions: